richardnguyen99/typescript-auth/README.md

 ## Dependencies

-List of packages that power this starter pack.
+List of core packages that power this starter pack.
 Please read them carefully since deleting one can lead others to malfunctionalities.

 `normal`: Dependencies that actually runs
 `dev`: Dependencies that serve the developlemnt process only